yavordobrev24/yavordobrev24/README.md

 # 🚀 About Me:

-🔥 I am a highly motivated and ambitious front-end developer with a passion for JavaScript, TypeScript and React.<br>
+🔥 I am a highly motivated and ambitious Full-Stack Developer with a strong foundation in JavaScript, TypeScript, and React.
+I specialize in building dynamic and scalable web applications, both on the frontend and backend.

+🌟 I have hands-on experience with modern frameworks and libraries, including Next.js, Angular, and Node.js, allowing me to deliver robust and efficient solutions.

+🔍 I am passionate about exploring new technologies and best practices, continuously improving my skills, and staying updated with industry trends.

-🌿 I thrive in dynamic environments that present new challenges and am dedicated to continuous learning and growth.
+🤝 I thrive in collaborative environments, working with diverse teams to tackle new challenges and deliver innovative results.
+My experience includes developing user-friendly interfaces and optimizing server-side performance.

-# 💻 Tech Stack:
+🌿 Dedicated to continuous learning and growth, I am committed to pushing the boundaries of technology and contributing to impactful projects.

 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)